uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 A promise represents the eventual completion (or failure) of an asynchronous operation.
 Now, that you're sufficiently confused by this opaque definition, we can move on to an actually useful explanation.

-Basically, a promise is a like an IOU document—it "promises" you that it's currently working on some long-running operation and that it will eventually get back to you with the result of that long-running operation.
+Basically, a promise is like an IOU document—it "promises" you that it's currently working on some long-running operation and that it will eventually get back to you with the result of that long-running operation.

 To give another metaphor, consider the process of ordering a hamburger at SyncMcBurgers.
 For simplicity (and improved metaphormaking), we will pretend that SyncMcBurgers only has a single counter.